-Super herbs have been know for centuries to have health benefits and incorporating them into your diet is easy.
+Super herbs have been known for centuries to have health benefits and incorporating them into your diet is easy.
 Many are already in your kitchen spice cabinet.
-If not you can find them at the grocery store or your local farmer’s market.
+If not, you can find them at the grocery store or your local farmer’s market.

 Here’s a list of super herbs as well as their health value.

 Basil is related to peppermint.
 Which is why the plants look so similar.
 There are more than 60 varieties.
 They vary from sweet to lemon-flavored.
 If possible, select fresh over dried basil.
 The difference is amazing!